Moomins

-The Moomins (Mumintrollen, /sv/) are the central characters in a series of novels, short stories, picture books, and a comic strip by the Finnish writer and illustrator Tove Jansson, originally published in Swedish by the Finnish publisher Schildts.
+The Moomins or Moomintrolls (Mumintrollen, /sv/) are the central characters in a series of novels, short stories, picture books, and a comic strip by the Finnish writer and illustrator Tove Jansson, originally published in Swedish by the Finnish publisher Schildts.
 They are a family of white, round fairy-tale characters with large snouts that make them resemble the hippopotamus.
 However, despite this resemblance, the Moomin family are trolls who live in a house in Moominvalley.

-Between 1945 and 1993, nine books were released in the series, together with five picture books and a comic strip.

-The Moomins have inspired numerous television series, films, and three theme parks: Moomin World in Naantali, Finland, and MoominValley Park and Akebono Children's Forest Park both in Hannō, Saitama, Japan.
+Between 1945 and 1993, Jansson wrote a series of nine books, and created five picture books and a long-running comic strip.
+The Moomins have inspired numerous television series, films, music, theatre productions, video games, and theme parks.
+In popular culture, the Moomins have appeared on a wide range of merchandise, sold in shops around the world, and as a livery for some Finnair aircraft.

 Etymology

 There are two different stories of how the term moomintroll was invented.

-On one occasion, Jansson explained that the term mumintroll was originally coined during her childhood by her uncle: to deter the young Jansson from taking food from his pantry, the uncle told her that it was inhabited by "cold moomintrolls", which would come out of the corners and rub their noses against Jansson if she came to steal food.
+On one occasion, the books' author, the artist Tove Jansson (born in 1914), explained that the term mumintroll was originally coined during her "earliest childhood" by her uncle.
+To deter the young Jansson from taking food from his pantry, the uncle told her that it was inhabited by "cold moomintrolls", which would come out of the corners and rub their noses against Jansson if she came to steal food.

 In a 1973 letter to Paul Ariste, an Estonian linguist, Jansson wrote that she had created the word moomintroll to express something soft: She came up with an ad hoc Swedish word mumintroll because, in her opinion, the consonant sound of m in particular conveys a sensation of softness.
 As an artist, Jansson gave the Moomins a shape that also expresses softness, as opposed to flabbiness.